-Organizing Clothes for a Child With ADHD: What Finally Worked for Us
+Organizing Kids Clothes With ADHD: A Closet System That Finally Worked

 While my kiddo is away at summer camp, I’m home doing what many moms do best: cleaning.
 But not just tidying — full-on purging and reorganizing.
 Of her stuff.

 Every few months, I go through her clothes, toys, and random treasures to declutter and bring back some sense of order.
-Today reminded me of a challenge we keep circling back to: organizing clothing for a child with ADHD.
+Today reminded me of a challenge we keep circling back to: organizing kids clothes with ADHD.

 If your family is navigating ADHD, executive function struggles, or sensory overwhelm, this post is for you.
-I’m sharing what worked for us (and what didn’t) – and I’d love to hear your tips, too.
+I’m sharing what worked for us (and what didn’t) when it came to ADHD clothing organization for kids — and I’d love to hear your tips too.

 When Drawers Just Don’t Work